This piece is partially based on a story I tell in my book How to Be Sick.

 Initially, I blamed myself for not recovering; I felt guilty, as if I'd done something wrong that I could have prevented had I been stronger willed.
 In addition, I was embarrassed that I wasn't the picture of good health; this sometimes led me to hide my condition, often to the detriment of my health because I'd fail to take action to care for myself properly.

-It took an intense moment of physical and mental suffering for me to finally let go of blaming myself for having become chronically ill and to step out from the shadows and admit that I was sick and needed help.
+It took an intense moment of physical and mental suffering for me to finally let go of blaming myself for having become chronically ill and to step out from the shadows and admit that I was sick and in pain...and that I needed help.

 I thought I had done a good job of planning the trip to accommodate my illness.
 On the Tuesday before Thanksgiving, Tony would make the eight-hour drive from Davis so we'd have a car at our disposal.
 On Wednesday, I would get a ride to the Sacramento airport and fly to San Diego where Tony would pick me up.